 How to nurture spring onions

-As an easy to grow veg, spring onions don’t require much attention.
+Thankfully, it’s easy to grow spring onions as they don’t require much attention.
 You will need to regularly water them but don’t overwater as this lead to disease.
 That said, you don’t need to use fertiliser.

 You will need to keep the patch weed-free by regularly adding mulch and remove any weeds by hand.
 Weeds can smother your spring onions if they get too big.
 Also, weeds will absorb any nutrients and water that your spring onions need to grow.